 The L96A1 bested designs from renowned rifle manufactures that included Parker Hale, SIG Sauer, Remington and Heckler and Koch to win the MoD contract.
 The L96A1 was subsequently brought into widespread UK military service.

-An updated L115A1, chambered in .338 Lapua Magnum, the L115A3 entered service with U.K. forces in 2008.
+An updated L115A1, the L115A3 entered service with U.K. forces in 2008.
 The A3 features a detachable sound supressor, all-weather day sights with improved magnification, as well as the provision for mounting night sights.
-The L115A3 has been fielded by Parachute Regiment and Royal Marines snipers in Afghanistan since 2008.
+The L115A3 was fielded by Parachute Regiment and Royal Marines snipers in Afghanistan from 2008.

 more info : L115A3 Long Range Rifle

 Special Forces users of the L115A3 had a requirement to fire a 300 grain bullet - heavier than the 250 grain earlier L115s were built for - which resulted in AI developing the A4 model.
 It features a lengthened magazine and magazine well that can accomodate a 300 grain round.

 A version with integrated suppressor and folding stock, the AWC, is available for use in covert scenarios.
 The AWC breaks down into components for carry in a special suitcase and is reportedly in use by the US Special Operations Unit, 'Delta Force', as well as the British SAS.
 The AWC is designed for use with sub-sonic ammunition.